-The employee benefit obligations in relation to the severance payment under the labor law are recognized as a charge to results of operations over the employee's service period.
+The employee benefit obligations in relation to the severance payment under the labor law and the additions determined by the Group are recognized as a charge to results of operations over the employee's service period.
 It is calculated by the estimation of the amount of future benefit to be earned by the employee in return for the service provided to the Group through the service period up to the retirement age and the amount is discounted to determine the present value.
 The reference discount rate is the yield rate of government bonds as at the reporting date.
 The calculation is based on the actuarial technique using the Projected Unit Credit Method.